luisadha/D2DF/README.md

 ## Licence
 > D2DF v1.0.1
-Copyright (C) 2021 DEVOLOPER.
+Copyright (C) 2021 Luis Adha.
 GPLv3+ license: GNU GPL version 3 or later http://gnu.org/licenses/gpl.html.
 This is free software: you are free to modify and redistribute it.
 NO WARRANTY, to the extent permitted by law.
 Written by Luis Adha

 BUGS REPORT, adharudin14@gmail.com